 Upcoming 3-day Holiday Learn to Sail courses:

-Our next Holiday Learn to Sail course is in January 2019 and is now FULLY BOOKED.
-Please register your interest (new enquiries will be added to a waiting list) using the blue button below.
+Our next Holiday Learn to Sail course is in January 2020 and applications are open.
+Please register your interest (new enquiries will be added to a waiting list) using the Join Waitlist button above.

 Our Holiday Learn to Sail programme is operated by club members and parents with a Yachting New Zealand qualified coach.